tomaskul/tomaskul.github.io/_posts/2017-07-07-collection-of-programming-tips.md

 ## YAGNI (XP principle)
 [https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it)

+## General
+### Code Daily

+>By everyday, I mean everyday!
+How do professional athletes improve their skills?
+By practicing on a daily basis.
+Sure there can be off-days, where you take a break from it, but this should not be the norm.
+Name one athlete that won a gold medal by only practicing once or twice a week.
+Learning how to code is very similar to learning a new language or art.
+It takes a lot of practice!
+You can know everything there is to know about computers.
+But without practice, you won't be able to write code that is maintainable, let alone write something that people would actually want to read.<sup>(The Coding Delight, 2017)</sup>

+### Read High Quality Code

+>Every developer should read high quality open source code.
+When I first went through underscore.js and jQuery (not the entire code base), my mind was blown.
+Let me warn you: because the code is written by professionals, readers need to have a strong foundation in programming and in the language that the source is written in.
+In the the case of underscore and jQuery, the language would be JavaScript.

+>In order to get a good open-source education, I recommend finding source code that is
+> - Relatively short (roughly around 1000 lines or less would be ideal)
+> - Well documented.

+>I recommend reading relatively short source code for two reasons.
+Firstly, short source code means readers don't have to spend as much time navigating the source to connect the pieces.
+Secondly, readers can fully understand shorter code bases much faster than a framework that has 100,000 lines of code.
+Shorter code bases such as modules are compact.
+Readers only see what they need to see.<sup>(The Coding Delight, 2017)</sup>

 ## References

 1. u/ericsw & u/wseymour on reddit.
 (2017).
 How do you learn to write better/cleaner code? • r/learnprogramming. [online] Available at: [https://www.reddit.com/r/learnprogramming/comments/69eexp/how_do_you_learn_to_write_bettercleaner_code/](https://www.reddit.com/r/learnprogramming/comments/69eexp/how_do_you_learn_to_write_bettercleaner_code/) [Accessed 8 May 2017].
+1. The Coding Delight.
+(2017).
+The 5 Effective Methods for Becoming a Better Programmer. [online] Available at: [http://www.thecodingdelight.com/become-better-programmer/](http://www.thecodingdelight.com/become-better-programmer/) [Accessed 17 Jun.
+2017].

 ## Fixes and notes for the future
 - Add few published sources to back up any statements I made or quoted from memory